 U of T students can earn Varsity Reward points when they attend Varsity Blues football, basketball, hockey or volleyball home games and select non-ticketed games.
-The more games you attend, the more points accumulate Admission is FREE for all U of T students at
+The more games you attend, the more points accumulate to earn prizes throughout the season.
+Admission is FREE for all U of T students at